Dietary biology of the golden eagle: Sheep, goats, and pigs

-Sheep are sometimes eaten in considerable numbers, especially in the Inner and Outer Hebrides of Scotland (25.9% and 26.8% of nest remains respectively).
+Sheep (Ovis aries) are sometimes eaten in considerable numbers, especially in the Inner and Outer Hebrides of Scotland (25.9% and 26.8% of nest remains respectively).
 Differentiating whether a lamb has been caught and killed while alive or scavenged as a carcass is possible if the remains are in good condition.
 In one examination of 10 such remains in nests in Scotland, it was found that 3 lambs had been taken alive and 7 after they had died.
 This suggests the majority of lambs are taken as carrion, which is reinforced by the fact that much ungulate carrion found around active nest sites in Scotland is already in a malodorous and putrid state.
 Domestic goats (Capra hircus) are occasionally predated as well.
 Goats slightly outnumbered sheep in the diet of eagles breeding on Corsica, with both domesticated animals making up 20.5% of the diet there and being the most important food source.
 In North America, lambs and goats were found to comprise less than 1.4% of all prey items.
 In Montana, it was found that most predation on lambs by golden eagles was committed by juvenile eagles or eagles that failed to breed (which have no need to carry prey to a nest).
 There it was found that the hunting of domestic stock peaks during wet, cold springs that seemed to adversely effect the local abundance of jackrabbits.
+The eagle scavenges extensively on, and occasionally kills, wild species of caprine as well, such as mountain goats (Oreamnos americanus), bighorn sheep (Ovis canadensis), Dall sheep (O. dalli), bharal (Pseudois nayaur), chamois (Rupicapra rupicapra) and muskoxen (Ovibos moschatus), primarily young individuals, though there are reports of golden eagles killing adults.
 Pigs (including feral and domestic varieties) are occasionally taken, especially in insular populations.
 Studies showed pigs (most certainly taken as carrion) made up to 13.3% of the diet in Corsica and 43.1% on Santa Cruz Island, California.
 Few wild pigs co-exist with golden eagles but wild boar (Sus scrofa) (likely only as piglets or carrion) have been taken in Bulgaria.